EthanNorton/Learning/README.md

 - energy-projects consists of introductory energy analysis.

 ## Installation
-Refer to the installation file to see libraries utilized.
+Refer to the requirements.txt to see libraries utilized.